plone/training/voltoaddons/intro.rst

 What to expect
 ==============

-At the end of this course you will know how to extend Volto using addons, what are the current capabilities of addons, their pros and cons, how to distribute addons and how to deploy them.
+At the end of this course you will know how to extend Volto using add-ons, what are the current capabilities of add-ons, their pros and cons, how to distribute addons and how to deploy them.

 Roadmap
 -------

 - bootstrap a Volto project using the generator-volto Yeoman generator
-- bootstrap a Volto addon from scratch
+- bootstrap a Volto add-on from scratch
 - develop a simple Volto block
 - write an action/reducer pair for network requests
 - connect the block to network-fetched async data